-Why is the impact of Bladder Cancer important to Albertans?
+Why is the impact of Bladder Cancer important to people in alberta?

 - Bladder cancer is much more common in men than in women.
-In fact, about 3 out of 4 people who develop bladder cancer are men.
+In fact, about 3 out of 4 people who develop bladder cancer are men.1

 - The risk of getting bladder cancer begins to rise at about age 40.
-The rate rises more quickly for men than for women.
+The rate rises more quickly for men than for women.1

 What can I do?

-Experts in Alberta agree that we can prevent about 43 out of 100 cases of bladder cancer.1 Here’s how:
+Experts agree that together, we can prevent about 52 out of every 100 cases of bladder cancer in Alberta.2 Here’s how:

-Tobacco smoking accounts for almost all of these preventable cases.
-Tobacco has cancer-causing toxins (called carcinogens) that damage bladder cells.
+Tobacco smoking is linked to about 39% of new bladder cancer cases in Alberta.3 Tobacco has cancer-causing toxins (called carcinogens) that damage bladder cells.
 Over time, the damaged cells can turn into cancer.
 You can lower your risk for bladder cancer when you quit using tobacco or cut down.